pimlu/gametank-oscar64/README.md

 ### Making your own game

-Simply add another folder to the `src/games` directory and copy paste hellodvd's `main.cpp` to get started.
+Simply add another folder to the `src/games` directory and copy paste hellodvd's `main.c` to get started.
 Then build it with: `./build.sh <folder name>`

 ### Oscar64 quirks